sematext/docs/docs/integration/kafka.md

 - Check the status of Kafka brokers for any broker failures or issues that may be causing partitions to become under-replicated
 - Review the replication configurations for affected topics and partitions and double check that replication factors are set correctly
-- AAddress any network issues or connectivity problems between Kafka brokers that may be impacting the replication of partitions
+- Address any network issues or connectivity problems between Kafka brokers that may be impacting the replication of partitions
 - Consider rebalancing partitions across brokers to have even distribution and optimal replication, especially if certain brokers are overloaded or underutilized